Skip to main content

 Course Duration: Mastering web languages (HTML, CSS, and JavaScript) usually takes a year.

-Importance of Practice: Since practice is crucial while learning web languages, various tests and assignments would be assigned.
+Importance of Practice: Web Dev is like mathematics, as in, it requires repititions and practice to retain the information.
+Since practice is crucial while learning web languages, various tests and assignments would be assigned.

-1. I would explain the literal or linguistic meaning of the terms or code used in the programming languages.
+1. We will delve into the etymologies of the terms used in the coding languages.

-2. Building a proper foundation, so you can understand the significance of writing each code.
+2. Building a proper foundation, so you can understand how coding actually works.

 Importance of learning the etymologies of the terms: